 The plants are relatively pest-free, but aloe mite, which causes bumpy, cancerous growth, is a problem in some areas.
 Should signs of mite appear, don’t let it spread.
 Cut out the diseased tissue and bag it for the trash.

-Aloes hybridize readily, which can make them difficult to ID, so if you disagree with any of my IDs, please let me know.
+Aloes hybridize readily, which can make them tricky to identify.
+If you disagree with any of my IDs, kindly let me know.
+Thanks! -- Debra